guertinlab/Nascent_RNA_Methods/README.md

 ## Mappability rate

-The vast majority of reads should map concordantly to the genome.
-Alignment rates for successful PRO-seq experiments are typically above 80%.
-Again, we use `samtools` and 'wc -l` to count concordantly aligned reads in the BAM alignment file and the pre-alignment FASTQ files and divide to calculate the concordant alignment rate.
-We recommend the following site to help understand the meaning of samtools flags: https://broadinstitute.github.io/picard/explain-flags.html.
+The majority of reads should map concordantly to the genome.
+We expect an alignment rate above 80% for high quality libraries.
+As described above, we use `samtools` and 'wc -l` to count concordantly aligned reads in the BAM alignment file and the pre-alignment FASTQ files and divide these values to calculate the alignment rate.
 \scriptsize
 ```bash
 map_pe1=$(samtools view -c -f 0x42 ${name}.bam)